 How to Query:

 In the subject line of your email, please include the word “Query,” and write your article pitch in the body of your email.
-Also include which e-zine theme you are pitching in your email subject line.
+Also include which e-zine theme or newsletter you are pitching in your email subject line.
 WE DO NOT OPEN ATTACHMENTS.
 Because of the high volume of spam we receive daily, emails that are not clearly addressed with the appropriate subject line may be deleted without being read.
 Please note: we are looking for article pitches and will not respond to general emails.
 Please do NOT send an email that says, "I want to write for you."
 Please send a fully fleshed out article pitch tailored to one of our e-zine themes or a pitch for our Markets Newsletter or Author Marketing Newsletter.

 We are looking for query letters that have a fully fleshed-out article idea, a rough breakdown of the content of the piece you are proposing with subheads and bullet points, and any expert sources you will be interviewing, if applicable.
-Please also include your bio, links to published clips, and any other information or links you feel are appropriate for our consideration.
+Please also include your bio, links to similar published clips, and any other information or links you feel are appropriate for our consideration.

 WOW! has grown exponentially since its launch September 2006.
 While we are excited by the incredible interest from so many talented freelancers, we have found the need to amend our editorial response procedures.

 We receive thousands of emails every month to our submission address and can no longer respond to every one we receive.
-We will respond to freelancers whose queries show WOW! spirit, knowledge and understanding of our audience, a solid, fleshed-out article or interview idea, and which fit into our editorial schedule.
+However, we will respond to all freelancers whose queries show WOW! spirit, knowledge and understanding of our audience, a solid, fleshed-out article or interview idea, and which fit into our editorial schedule.

 Send your article pitch to: